kantord/headson/README.md

 - *Fast*: can process gigabyte-scale files in seconds (mostly disk-constrained)
 - *Available as a CLI app and as a Python library*

-## Shell Mental Model
+## Fits into command line workflows

 If you’re comfortable with tools like `head` and `tail`, use `headson` when you want a quick, structured peek into a JSON file without dumping the entire thing.

-- `head`/`tail` operate on bytes/lines and may cut JSON mid‑token.
+- `head`/`tail` operate on bytes/lines - their output is not optimized for tree structures
-- `jq` prints valid JSON but typically the entire document unless you craft filters.
+- `jq` you need to craft filters to preview large JSON files
-- `headson` is like head/tail for trees: it keeps structure, shows representative content, and fits the result to a budget.
-Use `--tail` to prefer array ends when that’s more informative.
+- `headson` is like head/tail for trees: zero config but it keeps structure and represents content as much as possible

 ## Usage